-In the case of pooled investment vehicles, such as limited partnerships or limited liability companies, financial statements are prepared by an independent public accountant registered with, and subject to regular inspection by, the Public Company Accounting Oversight Board ("PCAOB") and distributed to all limited partners within 120 days of fiscal year-end in accordance with Rule 206(4)-2 under the Advisers Act.
-In case of fund of funds financial statements are required to be distributed to all limited partners within 180 days of fiscal year-end in accordance with the ABA Committee on Private Investment Entities, SEC Staff Letter publicly available August 10, 2006.
+In the case of pooled investment vehicles subject to the Custody Rule , financial statements are prepared by an independent public accountant registered with, and subject to regular inspection by, the Public Company Accounting Oversight Board ("PCAOB") and distributed to all limited partners within 120 days of fiscal year-end in accordance with Rule 206(4)-2 under the Advisers Act.
+In case of fund of funds, financial statements are required to be distributed to all limited partners within 180 days of fiscal year-end in accordance with the ABA Committee on Private Investment Entities, SEC Staff Letter publicly available August 10, 2006.